hotosm/docs/docs/modules.md

 # Modularization

-HOT has many tools and services, of which there is potential for code duplication.

-Modularization of backend and frontend components allows us to avoid repeating code.
+HOT has many tools which have similar requirements for backend and frontend functionality.
+To reduce long-term maintainance and code duplication, it's better to have the shared functionality in standalone modules.
+The other advantage of small sharable modules is it's much easy to enhance or debug when not buried in much larger prohects.

 ## Backend